 For DNA-bait strains with high background reporter activity, take pictures on days 2, 3, and 4.
 Otherwise, take pictures at days 4 and 7 [1].

+3.18.1A.
+Added shot: Close up of plate.

+3.18.1B.
 MED: Talent works to take pictures of the plates.

-Keep the plates at room temperature and copy again after 7 days for a new round of screening [1].
+Keep the TF array plates at room temperature and copy again after 7 days for a new round of screening [1].

 MED: Talent leaves the plates at room temperature.